Birth for Humankind

 OUR WORK

-We provide free non-clinical support and education to women and gender diverse birthing people experiencing disadvantage in Melbourne, Australia
+We provide free doula support and childbirth education to women and gender diverse birthing people experiencing disadvantage across greater Melbourne, Australia.

 Our purpose